whomwah/tweetme/readme.txt

 = Can I contribute to TweetMe? =

-Sure, the code lives at the [TweetMe github porject page](http://whomwah.github.com/tweetme "TweetMe via Github").
+Sure, the code lives at the [TweetMe github project page](http://whomwah.github.com/tweetme "TweetMe via Github").
 You can download or fork it there.

 == Installation ==